THE TOWNSHIP OF MAHWAH

 D. The Township shall keep a record of each employee's accumulated sick leave and shall make available to each employee his or her record for inspection.

-E. In the event that an employee retires, is laid-off or expires prior to using all the sick days they accrued during their employment, the Township shall pay one-half () of the employee's accrued sick time up to a maximum of ten thousand ($10,000) dollars to the employee, employee's estate or surviving spouse.
+E. In the event that an employee voluntarily terminates employment by retirement (including service, accidental disability, ordinary disability, early and deferred retirement), resignation in good standing, death or is laid off prior to using all accrued sick leave, the Township shall pay one-half (½) of the employee’s accrued sick time up to a maximum of $10,000.00 to the employee, or upon the employee’s death to the estate of the employee.

 F. Accumulated sick leave shall not be available to any employee who is separated from service for cause.